The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: Preliminaries

 There is a correspondence between graphs of spaces and graphs of groups.
 If $\mathcal G$ is a graph of groups, then a graph of spaces $\mathcal X$ can be constructed as follows: For each $v \in \V(\Gamma)$ and $e \in \E(\Gamma)$, let $X_v = K(G_v,1)$ and $X_e = K(G_e,1)$, and let $f_{e,\o}$ and $f_{e,\t}$ be maps inducing $\varphi_{e,\o}$ and $\varphi_{e,\t}$.
 Then there is an isomorphism between $\pi_1(\mathcal G, v_0)$ and $\pi_1(\mathcal X, x_{v_0})$ (which depends on the choices of $v_0$ and $x_{v_0}$ up to conjugation).
 Similarly, given a graph of spaces, we can form a graph of groups with vertex groups $\pi_1(X_v, x_v)$, edge groups $\pi_1(X_e, x_e)$, and edge maps $(f_{e,\o})_*$ and $(f_{e,\t})_*$.

-We will often realise graphs of free groups with cyclic edge groups as the fundamental group of a \textit{graphs of graphs with $S^1$ edge spaces}, by which we understand a graph of spaces where every vertex space is a graph and every edge space is a copy of $S^1$.
+One of our main results concerns graphs of groups where all the vertex groups are free groups and all the edge groups are infinite cyclic.
+Any such group will be referred to as a \emph{graph of free groups with cyclic edge groups}.
+Such groups are realised as the fundamental group of a \textit{graph of graphs with $S^1$ edge spaces}, by which we understand a graph of spaces where every vertex space is a graph and every edge space is a copy of the circle $S^1$.

 The notion of a precovering will appear throughout \cref{sec:GofFG,sec:ICE}, so we recall it here.
 It shows up naturally when completing a compact subspace of a covering space to a finite-sheeted covering.